 How to Go to Cherating?

 From Kuala Lumpur, you need to get on the East Coast Highway (E8), and it generally takes about a four-hour drive one way.
-Cherating is located in Pahang and on the east coast by the sea.
+Cherating is located in Pahang and is on the east coast by the seaside.

-Overall, it would be best to self-drive here and spend a night or two.
-There are also several other popular birding locations along the way, but you will need to know the exact locations.
+It would be best to self-drive here and spend a night or two.
+Several other popular birding locations are also along the way, but you will need to know the exact locations.
 I will hopefully try to add more information about different areas on this site.

 Conclusion